What causes Sleep Apnea

 Sleep Apnea Surgery

 We use a surgical procedure called Somnoplasty to afford patients a virtually painless therapy for sleep apnea.
 By reducing and tightening the obstructive tissue in the back of the mouth, we’re able to markedly reduce snoring in the vast majority of patients.
-To learn more about Somnofix at Northwest Face & Body, contact us today.
+To learn more about Somnofix at NW Face Medical, contact us today.